exlunaproject/lua_at_client/README.md

 To make the client-side Lua usage possible, the project integrates and extends a Lua VM allowing usage of browser-specific JavaScript objects (such as `document`, `window`, etc) from Lua.
 Currently, four different VMs are supported.
 You can also use Lua@Client without any preprocessors, from static HTML pages (see the examples folder for some simple example usage).

-Lua@Client also provides on-the-fly conversion of Lua libraries to JavaScript.
-This allows to load files and modules via a standard `<script>` tag.
+Lua@Client also provides on-the-fly conversion of Lua modules to JavaScript.

 ## Development Status #